acwstudio/cv/README.md

 - In the first part we set up our world
 - I n the second part we run the code to be tested
 - In the third part we make all of our assertions

+**Testing of request headers**

+The GET request needs to test only Accept header, so we have these tests:

+- It aborts GET request if an Accept header does not adhere to the json API specification
+- It accepts GET request if an Accept header adhere to the json API specification
+- It ensures GET request